erikvanmechelen/wind/manuscript/fundamentals.md

 To practice online, [Watch this video](https://youtu.be/mgWste5NwNY) on how to get started on [Conspiracy](https://play.google.com/store/apps/details?id=com.badfrog.conspiracy.app&hl=en_US) or open up a sandbox at [backstabbr.com](backstabbr.com).

 Prefer to watch high-level players in action, look no further than [Chris Martin's full video recap](https://www.youtube.com/watch?v=zPlUuvIV7ws&list=PLbwng27eI0e3O9rIFcXp_Bvr97TNgAsQw) of the World Diplomacy Championships 2016.
+I'm waiting, and I think I'll be waiting for awhile, to see a better combination of reporting, commentary, and analysis on a top-level Diplomacy tournament Top Board.

 ## The Nature of Diplomacy